Threats to mobile devices and mobile security are real and omnipresent. Don’t take my word for it, but listen to these industry experts:Gartner

 - Is it because Mobile App developers are under constant pressure to build and release apps faster?

-- Is it because Mobile App developers are too focused on feature functionality and not on data security?
+- Is it because Mobile App developers are too focused on feature functionality and not on data or mobile security?

 Regardless of the reasons, not building apps with a security-first mindset could potentially lead to costly and disastrous consequences.